zrguo-complexnet/IntrinsicFrustration/README.md

 Details can be found in our paper:
 "Higher-order Interactions Induce Chimera States in Globally Coupled Oscillators".

-The project consists of three parts:
+The project consists of 4 parts:

 1. Anime
    Run the script to view an animation of the Chimera state we discovered.